colinwilliams91/nest-notes-template/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

+## -- [SOLID](https://en.wikipedia.org/wiki/SOLID) -- Nest's Object Oriented Organizational Methodology

+- S - Single-Responsibility Principle - "Every class should have only one responsibility."

+- O - Open-Closed Principle - "Software Entities are open for extension, but closed for modification."

+- L - Liskov Substitution Principle - "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."
+- I - Interface Segregation Principle - "Clients should not be forced to depend upon interfaces that they do not use."
+- D - Dependency Inversion Principle - "Depend upon abstractions, not concretions."

 # Developer Notes:

 _Ex:_ _To implement new entity/resource with exposed CRUD endpoints_